Alcoholic Drinking Behaviors That are Hard to Ignore

 Alcoholics Stay Up Late to Drink in Peace

-Alcoholic drinking is usually done shamefully.
+One of the big alcohol behaviors include hiding their Alcoholic drinking is usually done shamefully.
 Therefore, many alcoholics will stay awake after everyone else has gone to bed.
 They can drink on their own without anyone monitoring the amount of alcohol being consumed.
 They feel more free when no one else is there to judge them.

 Drinking Gets Earlier for Alcoholics As Time Goes On

-An alcoholic will hide the fact they’re day drinking but you may notice a smell of alcohol on their breath during the day.
+An alcoholic will hide the fact they’ve been day drinking but you may notice a smell of alcohol on their breath during the day.
 The definition of an alcoholic is that they are dependent on the substance.
 They need to drink increasingly more often to prevent alcoholism withdrawal symptoms.
 This usually means that drinking will start earlier in the day as time goes on.

 A Problem Drinker Gets Defensive When the Question of Alcoholism Comes Up